-3 Steps to Develop a Preferred Vendor List for Your Company
+3 Steps to Develop a Preferred Supplier List (PSL) for Your Company

 If your business frequently makes repeat purchases, developing a preferred vendor list can definitely help cut costs.
 By finding vendors who are willing to negotiate on your terms, you will eliminate surprises, like random price increases, and be able to accurately project costs for the future.

 Building an effective preferred vendor list involves several steps.
 Fortunately, most can be done in a relatively short period, and they are easy to learn when you have a good road map.
 Follow these three steps accurately so you build strong relationships with your vendors for a healthy partnership in the future.

 It's critical to get detailed and accurate information from each of your vendors before building a list.
 It's also important to know which types of vendors your company needs most.
 Remember, this list will be sent out to all purchasing departments within your company so, to make things easier for everyone, you will want to begin by creating a list of the various items your company purchases on a frequent basis.

 Begin by thinking through each of the departments in your organization.
 Do they have specific items that are needed on a daily basis?
 Include those on your list, then continue to the next department.
 Finally, think through the items that all departments in your company need.
 Items frequently needed but often overlooked include office supplies, like printer paper or copier toner.
 By including suppliers for these items in your vendor list, you can often save a company thousands per year.

 Once you have the list of frequently purchased items, you'll want to do your homework and find contact information for multiple vendors that supply each of your needed items.
 A quick web search will reveal hundreds of suppliers across the country.
 Expand your search to include out-of-state vendors, as well.
 They may be able to provide your needed items at a lower cost, including shipping, than some local vendors.